liaocheng/away3d-particles-system/README.txt

 These are some demos for a quick view: http://liaocheng.github.com/particles_system_examples/index.html

-These is a GUI editor to help you quick create awesome effect: http://liaocheng.github.com/particles_editor.html
+These is a GUI editor to help you quickly create awesome effect: http://liaocheng.github.com/particles_editor.html

 A performance Benchmark: